Applications¶

 There are two ways to copy an application in KANAP:

-Copy Item (from Applications grid)¶
+Copy item (from the Applications grid)¶

-Use this when you want to create an independent duplicate of an application—typically to create a similar application entry without version lineage.
+Use this when you want to create an independent duplicate of an application -- typically to create a similar application entry without version lineage.

 - Select an application in the grid